Thaddeus of Vitovnica: Biography

 Elder Thaddeus was born in 1914 in the village of Vitovnica as Tomislav Štrbulović, the son of working class parents.
-He became a monk in 1935 in the Gornjak monastery.
-On July 14 that same year, he became a hierodeacon.
+After being diagnosed with pneumothorax and given five years to live, Thaddeus ran away in 1932 seeking to become a monk in Gornjak Monastery.
+Receiving advice from a monk, he then went to the Miljkovo Monastery where he would meet and learn from Elder Ambrose of Milkovo and John Maximovitch.
+After the death of Elder Ambrose, Thaddeus returned to Gornjak where he was tonsured a monk on 11 March 1935.
+On 1 June that same year, he became a hierodeacon.
 He was given the title of hieromonk on 3 February 1938 in the Rakovica monastery.

+During the Axis occupation of Serbia, in 1941 and 1943 Elder Thaddeus was arrested by German soldiers under suspicion as a clergyman.
+After serving time in prison, he was imprisoned in Vojlovica Monastery, where he would meet Nikolaj Velimirović.
 He became a hegumen in 1949 in St. Michael's Cathedral in Belgrade.

-Elder Thaddeus was a hegumen at the Vitovnica monastery from 14 April 1962 until the end of March in 1972.
-After that he was a hegumen at Pokajnica monastery in Velika Plana, and after that he was a hegumen at Tuman monastery.
-He then became a hegumen at the Vitovnica monastery for the second time.
-He gained the rank of archimandrite in 1989 at the Gornjak monastery in front of the relics of knyaz Lazar of Serbia.
+Elder Thaddeus became the hegumen of Vitovnica Monastery on 14 April 1962 and led until the end of March in 1972.
+After that he was a hegumen at Pokajnica Monastery in Velika Plana, and after that he was a hegumen at Tuman Monastery.
+He then became hegumen of Vitovnica for the second time.
+He was granted the title of archimandrite in 1989 at Gornjak Monastery in front of the relics of Lazar of Serbia.

+He died on 13 April 2003 in Bačka Palanka.
+He was subsequently buried in Vitovnica Monastery.

+Veneration

+Although he has not yet been canonised, Elder Thaddeus is highly esteemed by Orthodox Christians, with some even considering him a saint.
+Icons depicting him with a halo have been created; even in Vitovnica Monastery there is a fresco of him depicted as such.